-WHEREAS, the CEC's staff has considered the application of the California Environmental Quality Act (CEQA) to the CEC's adoption of the DSGS Program Guidelines, Third Edition, and concludes that these Guidelines are exempt from CEQA under California Code of Regulations, title 14, sections 15061(b)(3).
-THEREFORE, BE IT RESOLVED, the CEC has considered the application of the California Environmental Quality Act (CEQA) to the proposed DSGS Program Guidelines, Third Edition, and finds that its adoption is exempt from CEQA requirements pursuant to the "common sense" exemption (CEQA Guidelines, § 15061, subd. (b)(3)) because there is no possibility that the proposed regulations may have a significant effect on the environment, and nothing in the record suggests otherwise; and
+• The CEC has considered the application of CEQA to the proposed guidelines and concluded that these Guidelines are exempt from CEQA under California Code of Regulations, Title 14, Section 15061(b)(3).

+THEREFORE, BE IT RESOLVED, the CEC has considered the application of the California Environmental Quality Act (CEQA) to the proposed DSGS Program Guidelines, Fourth Edition, and finds that its adoption is exempt from CEQA requirements pursuant to the "common sense" exemption (CEQA Guidelines, § 15061, subd. (b)(3)) because there is no possibility that the proposed guidelines may have a significant effect on the environment, and nothing in the record suggests otherwise; and

-FURTHER BE IT RESOLVED, that, after considering all comments received, and based on the entire record of this proceeding, the CEC hereby adopts the DSGS Program Guidelines, Third Edition, as published on April 26, 2024, and incorporating any changes presented and adopted today along with any non-substantive changes such as correction of typographical errors.
-We take this action under the authority of sections 25213 and 25218(e) of the Public Resources Code and Section 18 of AB 205; and
+FURTHER BE IT RESOLVED, that, after considering all comments received, and based on the entire record of this proceeding, the CEC hereby adopts the DSGS Program Guidelines, Fourth Edition, as published on March 6, 2025, and incorporating any changes presented and adopted today along with any non-substantive changes such as correction of typographical errors.
+We take this action under the authority of sections 25213 and 25218(e) of the Public Resources Code, section 18 of AB 205, section 11 of SB 109, and section 15.14(e) of AB 107; and and verifying compliance with program and contract requirements and, if necessary, making grammatical or other non-substantive changes to the DSGS Program Guidelines, Fourth Edition.

-FURTHER BE IT RESOLVED, that the CEC delegates the authority and directs CEC staff to take, on behalf of the CEC, all actions reasonably necessary to implement the DSGS program as specified in the DSGS Program Guidelines, Third Edition, including entering into contracts for the disbursement of money in accordance with the Guidelines and verifying compliance with program and contract requirements and, if necessary, making grammatical or other non-substantive changes to the DSGS Program Guidelines, Third Edition.
+FURTHER BE IT RESOLVED, that the CEC delegates the authority and directs CEC staff to take, on behalf of the CEC, all actions reasonably necessary to implement the DSGS program as specified in the DSGS Program Guidelines, Fourth Edition, including entering into contracts for the disbursement of money in accordance with the Guidelines